 6. Add a URL to your LinkedIn landing page

-7. LinkedIn Lead Gen Forms integration with third-party tools
+8. LinkedIn Lead Gen Forms integration with third-party tools

-LinkedIn Lead Gen Form + LeadsBridge
+LinkedIn Lead Gen Forms integrations with LeadsBridge

 LinkedIn stores your leads from your LinkedIn Lead Gen Forms in a simple, downloadable CSV file.
 The problem with this method is that a manual download means the possibility of error, repetitive tasks, and wasting of time.
 Most importantly, when users sign up to download a document or a demo on a LinkedIn Lead Gen Form, they expect to get it immediately.